internetarchive/brozzler/job-conf.rst

 field (the username), a single password field (``<input type="password">``), and has ``method="POST"`` is considered to be a login form.
 The form may have other fields like checkboxes and hidden fields.
 For these, brozzler will leave the default values in place.
+Brozzler submits login forms after page load.
-Login form detection and submission happen after page load, then brozzling proceeds as usual.
+Then brozzling proceeds as usual.

 Seed-level / top-level settings
 -------------------------------